automuteus/automuteus/README.md

   `unmute` (players may have been left muted), `record_match` (match not marked aborted), or `notify` (end-of-game message not posted).

+Handover between processes sharing a shard:

+- `automuteus_games_adopted_total{source}`: games created elsewhere that this process subscribed to as a standby, by how it learned of them: `announce`, `discovery` (the once-a-minute scan), or `guild_create` (resubscribed on reconnect).
+- `automuteus_games_handed_over_total`: games whose consumer lease this process released mid-burst while draining, leaving queued events for a standby.
+- `automuteus_consumer_lease_waits_total`: end-of-game requests that had to wait for another process to finish a burst before cleaning up.
+- `automuteus_consumer_lease_lost_total`: times this process found a lease it believed it held taken by another, meaning a renewal failed or a burst stalled past the lease TTL.
+  Should stay at zero; alert on it.

 Message activity, `automuteus_discord_operations_total{type}`, is a set of coarse
 counters: `message_create_delete`, `message_edit`, and `rate_limited`.
 These reflect
 existing instrumentation (message edits are counted when scheduled, for example) and are